 Train loaded with potatoes for Spain passing Wheldrake Station in 1938.
-Photograph: YP&P Richard Greenwitch
+Photograph: YP&P Richard Greenwitch of 24 Hartoft Street - 21st July 1900

-Drowning of James Axtley Berry, age 18 of 24 Hartoft Street - 21st July 1900
+Drowning of James Axtley Berry, age 18

-DROWNED IN THE OUSE.

-The York City Coroner, Mr. J. R. Wood, held an inquest at the Alma-terrace Police Station, on Monday evening, on the death of James Axtley Berry, of 24, Hartoft-street, machinist, who was 13 years of age, and who was drowned in the Ouse, I'ew Walk-terrace, on Saturday.

-Axtley Berry, joiner, of 24, Hartoft-street, identified the body as that of his son.
-He was in the habit of bathing in the river, but could swim only a few strokes.

-Thomas McDonald, of 46, Hartoft-street, youth, gave evidence that he, the deceased, and oth a were bathing at the end of the low Walk on Saturday.
-Witness was in the river, and the deceased asked if it was too deep for him to stand in there.
-McDonald told him he could not stand there, but the deceased said he could swim, and he dropped from the jet y on to a ledge that was under water.
-He said that he could stand there, but witness told him that he was standing on a ledge.
-The deceased, however, said he would have a go.
-He made a few good strokes, and then became frightened.
-Vitness told himsto go back, but he threw up his hands and sank.
-McDonald grasped his fingers as they were above the water, but he could not keep his hold, as the deceased was sinking and taking him down with him and, as he became frightened witness called to Bucknill, who dived in, but sprang too far, and Berryscame up again some di tance away.
-Bucknill swam to hi t and grasped him by the thumb, but lost his hold.
-The deceased rose only once, and only his hands appeared above the surface.
-1: 1-

-William Bucknill, another youth, of 43, Hartoftstreet, who was bathing with the deceased on Saturday night, gave evidence, in the course of which he said that when McDonald cried out to him that Berry was drowning, he was standing on the jetty.
-He dived in, but took too strong a spring and when he came up he waited for the deceased to rise.
-Afterwards he caught hold of Berry's hardwhich was all that was above the surface, and when he was endeavouring to get a better hold, he lost him.
-They did not see him again, but witness pointed out where he had disappeared, and the body was recovered by Morrison with a h-ok, witness reaching down below the water and holding by the coat until he was assisted: After the body had been recovered efforts to restore animation were made.
-He was not in the water longer than five or seven minutes.
-Mr. Gamble, before the hook was brought, tried to recover the body by diving.
+William Bucknill, another youth, of 43.
+Hartoftн u street. who was bathing with the decrased on U Saturday night, gave evidence, in the course of u which he said that when McDonald 'cried' out to C l him that Berry was drowning, he was standing on A the jetty.
+He dived in, but took too strong a h spring and when he came up he waited for the deceased to rise.
+Afterwards he caught hold of Berry's hardwhich was all that was above the surn ft э face, and when he was endeavourin- to get a bet-1 ter hold, ne lost him.
+They did not see him again, 1 but witness pointed out where he had disappeared, 8 and the body was recovered by Morrison with a a1 5 h-ok, witness reaching down below the water and B r holding by the coat until he was assisted:" After F 1 the body had been recovered efforts to restore anib D mation were made.
+He was not in the water longer e h than five or seven minutes.
+Mr. Gamble, before k n the hook was brought, tried to recover the body d ē by diving. t ١, Herbert Morrison, 45, Hartoft-street. & lad, also W g He told the deceased not to go ove evidence T t in.
+The hook was fetched immediately; , and witd a ness had to give a friend a "leg up", in sorder to f a reach it. d t 3. .63 Inspector Woolnough said he was in Hartoft-C street about 6.30 on Saturday evening, and seeing C people running towards the river, and w the uct ceased's mother at her door crying, he gan to the riverside, and found the body had just heen ree Efforts were made, by two men who e covered. f used the Sylvester method, to restore life, and witt ness sent for Dr. Flood, who on arrival said life n was extinct.
+The attempt to restore respiration 5, lasted about 20 minutes.
+He had heardwof such ut efforts being successful after a much longer period. but he took it from the doctor that the deceased 1. h 驰 v is dead.
+The body was taken home by an ambu-Ð. lance. i-The Coroner, in summing up, regretted that e the deceased had bathed in so deep a place, and € that there was no capable swimmer at hand to 1rescue him.
+It would be a very good thing if the ٥f Corporation Swimming Baths were made free, and e for the Council to adopt such a course would not seriously increase the rates. ÷., 2.
+The jury found a verdict that the declared was accidentally drowned, and they recommended that the open space under the jetty, used by boys as a dressing room, should be boarded up with a view ٢. to preventing their bathing there.
+7-801.3-1

-\mathbf{B}

-t

-Herbert Morrison, 45, Hartoft-street.
-I lad, also ove evidence He told the deceased not to go in.
-The hook was fetched immediately; and witness had to give a friend a "leg up", in gorder to reach it.

-t

-ıf

-it

-ρf

-Inspector Woolnough said he was in Hartoftstreet about 6.30 on Saturday evening, and seeing people running towards the river, and the deceased's mother at her door crying, he can to the riverside, and found the body had just been recovered.
-Efforts were made, by two men who used the Sylvester method, to restore life, and witness sent for Dr. Flood, who on arrival said life was extinct.
-The attempt to restore respiration lasted about 20 minutes.
-He had heard of such efforts being successful after a much longer period, but he took it from the doctor that the deceased as dead.
-The body was taken home by an ambulance.

-The Coroner, in summing up, regretted that the deceased had bathed in so deep a place, and that there was no capable swimmer at hand to rescue him.
-It would be a very good thing if the Corporation Swimming Baths were made free, and for the Council to adopt such a course would not seriously increase the rates.

-The jury found a verdict that the declared was accidentally drowned, and they recommended that the open space under the jetty, used by boys as a dressing room, should be boarded up with a view to preventing their bathing there.